Growth Summit · Nov 7-8 / 32 Early Bird seats left at $299. Then $449.

 FACEBOOK ADS7 min readJuly 1, 2025

-How Much Should a Gym Really Spend on Facebook Ads?
+How Much Should a Gym Spend on Facebook Ads?
+(Real Benchmarks)

-The $25/day myth, the 3x rule, and why most gym owners are either spending too little or measuring the wrong things.
+The $25/day myth, the 3x return rule, and why most gym owners are either spending too little or measuring the wrong things.
+Real ad budget benchmarks from 500+ gyms.

 Blake Ruff